-40HP, Electric start, Electric trim & tilt, forward controls, good value.
+40HP, Electric start, Electric trim & tilt, forward controls.
 Long or short shaft.
 Also comes with pull start.

 |Model||T 40 FWL-T|

 |Bore x stroke||mm(in.)||80.0x70.0(3.15x2.76)|